|Values are valid only on day of printing.|

 Reference values apply to all ages.

-1. Tran T, Pisetsky D: Detection of anti-DNA antibodies.
-In Manual of Molecular and Clinical Laboratory Immunology, 7th edition.
-Edited by B Detrick, R Hamilton, J Folds.
-Washington, DC, ASM Press, 2006, Chapter 115, pp 1027-1032
+1. Tran T, Pisetsky D: Chapter 115.
+Detection of anti-DNA antibodies.
+In Manual of Molecular and Clinical Laboratory Immunology.
+Seventh edition.
+Edited by B Detrick, R Hamilton, JD Folds.
+Washington, DC, ASM Press, 2006, pp 1027-1032

 2. Kavanaugh A, Tomar R, Reveille J, et al: Guidelines for use of the antinuclear antibody test and tests for specific autoantibodies to nuclear antigens.
 Arch Pathol Lab Med 2000;124:71-81